-The new imperative for entertainment organizations is to harness their biggest influencers and proactively distribute creative assets to their talent.
-Empowering their most valuable team members with high quality, on-message photos and videos to share on their personal social media accounts has many significant benefits and increases brand value.
+The new imperative for entertainment organizations is to harness their biggest influencers and proactively share short-form digital media to their talent.
+Empowering your most valuable team members with high-quality, on-message photos and videos to share on their personal social media accounts has many significant benefits and increases brand value.

 It’s time that social media marketers, publicists, and talent relations professionals helped talent build their personal brand, and promote the show or film at the same time.
 Here, we offer first-hand knowledge about what works best to share photos and videos with talent, celebrities, spokespeople and even production staff.

-Share Media Assets With Talent: It’s What They Want
+Share Photos With Talent: It’s What They Want